syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.NETCORE/styles.md

 ![Asp.Net Core Floating Action Button control with Hover](images/onhover.png)

-## Customized outlines
+## Outline customization

-By using the [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_CssClass) property, you can customize the outline of the Floating Action Button, providing increased flexibility to adjust its appearance according to your preferences.
+By using the [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_CssClass) property, you can customize the outline color of the Floating Action Button.

 {% if page.publishingplatform == "aspnet-core" %}